How an ESOP Works

 1. Company Issues Stock – Shares are transferred to the trust either in a single tranche or in multiple, periodic transactions.

-2. Owners Sell Stock – Known as a leveraged ESOP, equity is sold to the trust.
+2. Owners Sell Stock – Known as a leveraged ESOP, the trust purchases equity.
 Selling shareholders are paid fair market value following a negotiation with the ESOP trustee.

 How are ESOP Shares Allocated to Employees?

 An ESOP is a non-discriminatory employee benefit plan.
 As a result, all full-time employees are generally eligible to participate.
-Certain distinct classes of workers may be excluded though, such as union members.
-These details are formalized by the sponsor prior to plan formation.
+Certain distinct classes of workers may be excluded, though, such as union members.
+The sponsor formalizes these details before plan formation.

 Share allocations typically take place once a year.

-Even when equity is issued to an employee trust (rather than sold to it), that stock is usually parceled-out to participants over multiple years.
+Even when equity is issued to an employee trust (rather than sold to it), that stock is usually parcelled out to participants over multiple years.
 An employee stock ownership plan is meant to be a rolling employee benefit program, rather than a one-off distribution of stock.

 Each year, eligible employees receive share allocations proportional to their annual salaries.
 For example, an employee earning $100,000 a year would receive twice as many ESOP shares as an employee earning $50,000.
-Plan participants may also receive cash distributions alongside their annual stock allocations.
+Plan participants may also receive cash distributions in addition to their annual stock allocations.

 As mentioned earlier, all stock is held by the trust, even post-allocation.
 Share distributions are not made directly to ESOP participants.